danelowe/mcp-embeddings-hell/README.md

 **The Problem?**
 The domain experts need to be able to experiment with AI capabilities, but don't have the right tools.
 The developers are eager to build something great, but can't judge the results.

+Fun side exercise: Try asking a developer to '_just_ get _better_ results', and watch the reaction.

 ### Let's just keep it visual